 Even a residual of just under 30 percent suggests that in the pandemic recession, there are channels beyond childcare and occupation that have a sizeable role in explaining the disparate effects of the pandemic on women and men.
 One possible channel is related to the gender wage gap.
 If families try to minimize family exposure to Covid-19, some family members may quit jobs or reduce hours to reduce the family's total infection risk.
 Such a behavior would make the most sense for family members with low earnings or working in high-contact occupations, such as women working as nurses, physical therapists, or grocery store clerks.
-Another possibility is that our estimate of the childcare channel understates the total effect, for instance, because it ignores the effects on grandmothers in multi-generational households, some of whom may also have reduced work in order to provide more childcare.
+A second possibility is that our estimate of the childcare channel understates the total effect because, for instance, it ignores the effects on grand-mothers in multi-generational households, some of whom may also have reduced work in order to provide more childcare.
+Yet another possibility is that other care-giving responsibilities went up as women spent more time caring for elderly relatives and other family members.